 Investigational and Instructional Programs

 Fellows focused on a career in community practice will pursue a fully clinical training program with opportunities to pursue practice-based or systems-based initiatives in collaboration with faculty of the Division of Endocrinology, Department of Internal Medicine and Department of Nursing.
-Fellows focused on an academic career generally initiate their laboratory or clinical research training during their first year and spend the majority of their fellowship time in second or subsequent years on their research programs or associated didactic studies.
+Fellows focused on an academic career generally initiate their laboratory or clinical research training during their first year and spend majority of their second year or subsequent years on their research programs or associated didactic studies.
 These fellows will work with an individual member of the endocrine division staff or closely related researcher on a project related to the staff's research program.
+After the first year, training is tailored to the needs and career goals of each fellow.
+For example, fellows interested in academics will have less clinical duties to allow more time for their academic pursuits.
+Fellows more interested in clinical community practice will have more in-depth clinical training.

 An NIH supported Clinical Research Unit is available as part of the Institute for Clinical and Translational Science (http://www.icts.uiowa.edu/) for use in clinical investigational programs carried out by members of the division.
 Fellows are encouraged to partake in and initiate clinical investigation.
 Additionally, the Division of Endocrinology administers a VA funded research and training program in diabetes (http://www.research.va.gov/programs/blrd/reap.cfm) which funds fellows for research training broadly related to diabetes.
 Qualifying fellows can also be funded for research through a variety of applicable NIH Training Grant programs at the University of Iowa.
-Training opportunities in diabetes are expected to increase substantially as the newly funded Eagles Diabetes Research Center at the University of Iowa becomes fully functional (http://www.healthcare.uiowa.edu/centers/diabetes/index.html).
+Training is now available in the Eagles Diabetes Research Center (http://www.medicine.uiowa.edu/diabetes/).

 It is anticipated that fellows focused on a career in community practice will be excellently trained in all aspects of general endocrinology and that those focused on an academic career will be competitive for grant funding and fully equipped to enter an academic position at a top class medical center by completion of their training.